gusc/Threads/README.md

 Additionally library provides a `ThisThread` class to execute procedure in `Thread` context.
 This is intended to be used only on a main thread or any other current thread that was not started by `Thread` class to use in a similar manner as `Thread` objects.

-`ThisThread` extends from `Thread` and starts thread procedure when `start()` is called effectivelly blocking current thread until someone calls `stop()` and your thread procedure handles stopping signal.
+`ThisThread` extends from `Thread` and starts thread procedure when `start()` is called effectively blocking current thread until someone calls `stop()` and your thread procedure handles stopping signal.

 ### ThreadPool class